jonofarc/Umbrella/README.md

 The application will download both the current conditions and an hour by hour forecast from Weather Underground.
 This application is intended to only be released in the United States.

-We intend for this to take less than 8 hours.
-Please don’t spend more than 12 hours because, frankly, we value your time.
-If you think you may go over, we recommend commenting on how you’d accomplish certain tasks.
-Additionally, please locally commit your code changes regularly throughout the challenge.

-In this code challenge we will be paying particular attention to the following items:

-* Design fidelity: Can you accurately and efficiently implement the design as specified in the art comps.
-* Functionality: Does the application meet the technical requirements and work reliably?
-* Architecture: How do you structure your application and its classes?
-Would the application be extensible?
-How do you encapsulate data parsing and access?
-* Coding practices and use of IDE: How do you organize your files and groups?
-What practices do you adhere to make the code accessible and usable to other developers?
-How is source control used within the application?
-* Fit and finish: Do you adhere to the platform’s recommended practices?

 # Getting Started